swap-253/Recommender-Systems-Using-ML-DL-And-Market-Basket-Analysis/README.md

 # Recommender-Systems-Using-ML-DL-And-Market-Basket-Analysis-Using-Apriori
 This repository consists of collaborative filtering Recommender systems like Similarity Recommenders, KNN Recommenders, using Apple's Turicreate, A matrix Factorization system from scratch and a Deep Learning Recommender System which learns using embeddings.
 Besides this Market Basket Analysis using Apriori Algorithm has also been done.
+Deployment of Embedding Based Recommender Systems have also been done on local host using Streamlit, Fast API and PyWebIO.
 ## References
 1) **Krish Naik Tutorial For KNN**:-(https://github.com/krishnaik06/Recommendation_complete_tutorial/tree/master/KNN%20Movie%20Recommendation)
 2) **Matrix Factorization Recommender System inspired from Netflix Prize**:- (https://datajobs.com/data-science-repo/Recommender-Systems-[Netflix].pdf)